claudiodelkahez/Javascript_bulb/README.md

 # Javascript_bulb
-bull on / off in JavaScript
+bulb on / off in JavaScript